uuosio/rscdk-book/src/rust-analyzer.md

 rust-analyzer is a Visual Studio Code extension, it provides support for the Rust programming language

-In order to let `rust-analyzer` support for EOS smart contracts development well, switch rust default toolchain to `stable`.
+In order to let `rust-analyzer` support for EOS smart contracts develop well, switch rust default toolchain to `stable`.

 ```bash
 rustup default stable